Posts: 591

 (16 Jun 15, 08:39PM)-Subjective Wrote: But if we get this game in (for example) top 10 free2play shooter list we will get more players as well.

-Remove map restrictions?
+I only have no idea how :/ Remove map restrictions?
 But that is an argument for a different day

 (16 Jun 15, 09:47PM)HoeHunter Wrote: Remove map restrictions?
 But that is an argument for a different day